nickhuber/website/content/blog/bitwarden-rs-without-docker.rst

 Then you just need to have a web server to run it, preferably with some SSL support.
 This is how my nginx configuration looks for it.

-.. class:: aside

-    I made some extra conf files that all my domains source for nginx to easily manage Let's Encrypt and SSL settings but maybe I'll talk about that another day.

 .. code-block:: nginx

     server {